 There are benefits and risks to newborn screening tests.
 In general, screening is recommended for health issues where early detection and treatment have proven health outcomes.

 Some screening can cause needless worry or concern.
 Keep in mind that screening is only the first stage of diagnosis.
-Try not to panic if initial results are positive.
-It is common to ask for repeat testing.
+Try not to panic if initial results aren’t “normal.”
+It’s common to ask for repeat testing.
 This can identify false positive tests (show positive but actually are negative) and false negative tests (show negative but actually are positive).
 Further testing will be done to confirm a disorder or condition.
 Talk to your doctor about all options.

 The MS/MS test for metabolic disorder screening is fairly new.
 Care programs for all of these conditions have not been fully researched, tested, and proven.
 The full benefits and risks of treatment before symptoms occur are unknown.

-It is best that you talk to your doctor and educate yourself.
+It’s best to talk to your doctor and educate yourself.
 Then you can make an informed choice on what screening you should do for your baby.
 This should be done prior to your delivery and hospital stay.
 Newborn screening does require your approval.
 You can choose to decline certain screenings or tests.

 When to see your doctor